blockchainsllc/slock-js/README.md

-# cryptolock-js
+# slock-js
-the backend of the cryptolockframework
+the backend of the slock framework

 ## Module-Configuration